 - 74 % of the area under wheat cultivation and 63 % of the area under rice cultivation faces extreme levels of water scarcity.

-- Virtual water export adds to the problem, export of approximately 37 lakh tonnes of Basmati rice alone cost India 10 Trillion litres of water in 2014-15.
+- Virtual water export adds to the problem, the export of approximately 37 lakh tonnes of Basmati rice alone cost India 10 Trillion litres of water in 2014-15.

 8 Ways to Prevent Risks on Food Security due to Water Scarcity